Cart

 Whilst the tips in this blog post are universal and portray techniques which are applicable in all racing simulators, the basis of these tips stem from iRacing and using the hydraulic Invicta™ pedals for braking.

-, is the Eau Rouge and Raidillon complex.
+The first section to focus on when racing around the Spa track, is the Eau Rouge and Raidillon complex.
 This is considered one of the harder sections.
 This is because having the wrong line through the apex of the corner can cause loss of speed on the following straight and may even cause you to crash.
 This means you need to have as straight a line going up Eau Rouge as you can, and turning as little as possible when cresting Raidillon.

 To do this, you need to make the entry to the complex as wide as possible, running over as much curb as possible (without getting a 1x in iRacing) in the left-hand kink just before climbing Eau Rouge